MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Application-Code.md

     Export-NAVApplicationObject –DatabaseServer MyServer –DatabaseName "Demo Database NAV (7-0)" –Path C:\Upgrade\ORIGINAL\OldBaseVersion.txt
     ```

-2. Next, export all relevant application objects from the modified version, such as the customized [!INCLUDE[nav7long](includes/nav7long_md.md)] database.
+3. Export all relevant application objects from the modified version, such as the customized [!INCLUDE[nav7long](includes/nav7long_md.md)] database.
 Do not export system tables.
 Name the file **OldCustomVersion.txt**, and then save the file in the MODIFIED folder that you created earlier.

     > [!TIP]
     >  In some cases, existing customizations might be irrelevant after the upgrade because they correspond to new functionality in [!INCLUDE[navnowlong](includes/navnowlong_md.md)].
 For a description of new application functionality in [!INCLUDE[navnowlong](includes/navnowlong_md.md)], see [What’s New: Application Changes for Microsoft Dynamics NAV](What-s-New:-Application-Changes-for-Microsoft-Dynamics-NAV.md).

-3. Finally, export all application objects from the new base version, such as the original [!INCLUDE[navnowlong](includes/navnowlong_md.md)] database.
+4. Export all application objects from the new base version, such as the original [!INCLUDE[navnowlong](includes/navnowlong_md.md)] database.
 Do not export system tables.
 Name the file **NewBaseVersion.txt**, and then save the file in the TARGET folder that you created earlier.

- Optionally, you can use the [T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Split-NAVApplicationObjectFile](assetId:///T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Split-NAVApplicationObjectFile) cmdlet to split each text file into separate text files for each application object.
+Optionally, you can use the [Split-NAVApplicationObjectFile](https://go.microsoft.com/fwlink/?linkid=398885) cmdlet to split each text file into separate text files for each application object.
 This can make it easier to keep track of the process.
 The end result at this stage is three folders with one or more text files that contain the three sets of application objects that you want to merge.

- In certain scenarios, you can choose to use the [T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Compare-NAVApplicationObject](assetId:///T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Compare-NAVApplicationObject) cmdlet to identify the changes between the existing customized application and the new application.
-You can then choose to use the [T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Update-NAVApplicationObject](assetId:///T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Update-NAVApplicationObject) cmdlet to apply all or some of the changes to the new version.
+In certain scenarios, you can choose to use the [Compare-NAVApplicationObject](https://go.microsoft.com/fwlink/?linkid=398882) cmdlet to identify the changes between the existing customized application and the new application.
+You can then choose to use the [Update-NAVApplicationObject](https://go.microsoft.com/fwlink/?linkid=398886) cmdlet to apply all or some of the changes to the new version.
 For more information, see [How to: Compare and Update Application Object Source Files](How-to--Compare-and-Update-Application-Object-Source-Files.md).
-However, we recommend that you use the [T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Merge-NAVApplicationObject](assetId:///T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Merge-NAVApplicationObject) cmdlet in most cases.
+However, we recommend that you use the Merge-NAVApplicationObject  cmdlet in most cases.
 For more information, see [How to: Merge Application Changes](How-to--Merge-Application-Changes.md).

 ## Merging Versions
 You must now merge the three sets of application objects to create the application for the new database.

- The sample scripts on the [!INCLUDE[navnow](includes/navnow_md.md)] product media provide examples of how you can use the [T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Merge-NAVApplicationObject](assetId:///T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Merge-NAVApplicationObject) cmdlet to merge the three sets of application objects.
+The sample scripts on the [!INCLUDE[navnow](includes/navnow_md.md)] product media provide examples of how you can use the [Merge-NAVApplicationObject](https://go.microsoft.com/fwlink/?linkid=398884) cmdlet to merge the three sets of application objects.
 The following example illustrates the type of command that you can run.

 ```
 Merge-NAVApplicationObject -OriginalPath .\ORIGINAL -TargetPath .\TARGET -ModifiedPath .\MODIFIED -ResultPath .\RESULT
 ```

 Depending on the number of objects that you are merging and the number of differences found, this can take a few seconds, a few minutes, or longer.
 The RESULT folder will contain a text file for each application object.
 The result of the merge is shown when the cmdlet completes, including a description of any application objects with conflicting code.
 These conflicts are stored in .CONFLICT files in the RESULT folder.
 You can import all objects in the RESULT folder into the new [!INCLUDE[navnowlong](includes/navnowlong_md.md)] database, or you can analyze the conflicts before you import the objects.

 ## Handling Conflicts
  Depending on the application that you are upgrading, you can choose to analyze the conflicting code before you import the merged objects into the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)].
 The conflicts are shown in the merged text files but are also identified in .CONFLICT files in the RESULT folder.
 Subfolders then contain copies of the source files from the versions that have conflicting code.
 You can analyze the conflicts in any tool, make the relevant changes, and then run the merge operation again.
 Alternatively, you can import the merged files into the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)], and resolve the conflicts there.
 For more information, see [Handling Merge Conflicts](Handling-Merge-Conflicts.md).